Kakching: Health care

-Anandasing Yoga & Nature Cure Research Hospital is situated at the outskirt of Kakching Municipality at the foothills Machin Manao Hills, Chumnang, serving the suffering humanity through Yoga & Naturopathy since, 1983.

 Kakching Consumers Forum

 Kakching Consumers Forum is a non-profit, voluntary initiative of social workers and public leaders to serve the interests of LPG, electricity and water consumers, and to address their grievances.
 It was established on 1 January 2015 in a meeting convened at the residence of Y. Rajendro Singh, Councilor of Kakching Municipal Council Ward No. 9.

 Transportation

 Kakching is connected by road to Thoubal and Moreh via AH1.
 It is also connected with the Chandel district headquarters by an Inter-District Road.
 The Indo-Burma Sugnu Road State Highway connects Kakching with Sugnu in the south and Mayang-Imphal in the north.